 Mr. Strom is frequently asked by other attorneys to serve as a case arbitrator, and is a certified neutral of the American Arbitration Association.
 He further serves as an arbitrator of asbestos claims for the Eagle-Picher Industries Personal Injury Settlement Trust, and routinely serves as a case evaluator for other attorneys through the MAJ case evaluation service.

-In addition to serving as a Master and membership committee co-chair of the Warren E. Burger Inn of Court, Mr. Strom is a member of the Minnesota State Bar Association, the Minnesota Association for Justice, and the American Association for Justice.
+In addition to serving as a Master and membership committee co-chair of the Warren E. Burger Inn of Court for many years, Mr. Strom is a member of the Minnesota State Bar Association, the Minnesota Association for Justice, and the American Association for Justice.

-Mike Strom is a lifelong Minnesotan, and lives with his wife Pamela and two children in Eagan.
+Mike Strom is a lifelong Minnesotan, and lives with his wife Pamela and two children in Minneapolis.